-It is the responsibility of the Headteacher to ensure that school minibuses are kept in a safe and appropriate condition.
+It is the responsibility of the member of the SLT team (Rebecca Smith) whose remit is to coordinate H&S ensuring that school minibuses are kept in a safe and appropriate condition.
 Only drivers with appropriate training will drive the school minibuses.